-The Bushnell Plaza Sculpture Garden is a collaboration between the Bushnell Plaza Association, the iQuilt Partnership and Joan Hurwit, the creator of the sculpture garden at the Governor’s executive residence.
+The Bushnell Plaza Sculpture Garden, located on Bushnell Plaza (at the corner of Gold Street & Main Street) is a collaboration between the Bushnell Plaza Association, the iQuilt Partnership and Joan Hurwit, the creator of the sculpture garden at the Governor’s executive residence.
 Objects in the Bushnell Park Sculpture Garden were created, transported and installed by Connecticut artists, all at no charge.
 The installation includes works by Ann Mallory, Jonathan Waters, Denis Curtiss, Tom Doyle, Joe Gitterman, Peter Kirkiles, David Skora, David Hayes, Brian Walters, Bradford McDougall, Michael McLaughlin and Emily Weiskopf.

 Sculpture Garden Artists